But when they knew that he was a Jew, all with one voice, for about the space of two hours cried out, ‘Great is Diana of the Ephesians’.

 “Both [still] read the same Bible, and [still] pray to the same God…”

-Corroded dialogue.
-Give the Unheard a Hearing helps us better hear those whom, we, have been too busy listening to, to bear the weaknesses of those without strength as anything other than too costly a bother to afford, leaving us suitably absorbed or bored enough to best please ourselves listening to “ours” for our own selves.
+Drawing near to one another helps us better hear those whom we have been too busy listening to to bear the weaknesses of those without strength as anything other than a bother too costly to afford, leaving us suitably absorbed or bored enough to please ourselves listening to “ours” for our own selves.
 Gethering – gathering – without to-gathering is called taking or hording.
 Only together, gathering together twofold, that is, coming together and sharing together, are we blessed together in the way the Lord provides.
 The undertaking is neither an exercise in replacing dominance or overpowering dominance, rather, it ritualizes the end, the ending of dominance (Matthew 6:12; Exodus 34:6-8).
 As the Lord Jesus He Himself said, “It is more blessed to give than to receive.”

 Read me the Living Letter to the Saints who are in the Dead City Ephesus